Charles Johnson (wide receiver, born 1989)

-Charles David Johnson (born February 27, 1989) is an American former professional football wide receiver.
-He was selected by the Green Bay Packers in the seventh round of the 2013 NFL draft out of Grand Valley State.
+Charles David Johnson (born February 27, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+After playing college football for the Grand Valley State Lakers, he was selected by the Green Bay Packers in the seventh round of the 2013 NFL draft.
 He was also a member of the Cleveland Browns, Minnesota Vikings, Carolina Panthers, New York Jets and Philadelphia Eagles.
-In 2019, he played for the Alliance of American Football on the Orlando Apollos and led the league with 687 receiving yards in eight games.
+In 2019, he played for the Alliance of American Football (AAF) on the Orlando Apollos and led the league with 687 receiving yards in eight games.

 Early life

 Johnson graduated from Lloyd Memorial High School in Erlanger, Kentucky, where he was a four-sport star in football, baseball, basketball and track.
 He played as a wide receiver for the Lloyd Memorial Juggernauts football team.
 He earned All-state and All-conference honors as a junior and senior.
 As a junior, he hauled in 26 catches for 600 yards and six touchdowns.
 In his senior year, he caught 38 passes for 567 yards and five touchdowns.

 Johnson was also a star in baseball and track at Lloyd Memorial.
 Johnson first started playing baseball as a shortstop and pitcher, but switched to football as a junior.
 In track & field, Johnson lettered all four years competing in sprints and jumps.
 At the 2007 KHSAA 2A State T&F Meet, he took fourth in the 100-meter dash with a time of 11.05 seconds, while also placing third in the 200-meter dash with a time of 23.13 seconds.
 In 2010, he captured a regional title in the pole vault after clearing a height of 3.53 meters (11 feet, 6 inches).